Musthaves in your suitcase

 This is a portable lightweight ramp that goes on planes as carry on luggage.
 It is a great solution for travel in Europe, where you find countless pavements, curbs and other uneven entrances.

 Email us for more information or a quote.

 Musthaves for businesses in the travel and hospitality industry

 NEW SERVICE FOR (HOTEL) RESTAURANTS: THE AUDIO MENU

 For all guests with a visual impairment, the menu is difficult to read, or not at all.
 Using your visually attractive design menu is a great way to attract customers, however, you exclude people with disabilities who are not able to read the menu themselves.
-The ATO Foundation has set up a new service to help you be inclusive in your menu service for all people who prefer to use an audio menu.
-Try ths 3 course meal yourself:
+The Accessible Travel Foundation has set up a new service to help you be inclusive in your menu service for all people who prefer to use an audio menu.
+Try this 3 course meal yourself:

 To know more about our inclusive audio restaurant menu services or order your subscription go here.